 The “International Reserves and Foreign Currency Liquidity” table is prepared within the framework of the Special Data Dissemination Standards – SDDS – set by the International Monetary Fund (IMF).
-The data are produced by the CBRT and the Undersecretariat of Treasury in line with the scope, definition, and classifications specified in the IMF Operational Guidelines.
+The table is produced from the data given by the CBRT and the Undersecretariat of Treasury in line with the scope, definition, and classifications specified in the IMF Operational Guidelines.

-The monthly table covers detailed information on official foreign currency assets and predetermined short-term net drains on foreign currency assets (including residual maturity) and contingent short-term net drains on foreign currency assets.
+The monthly table disseminated by the CBRT covers detailed information on official foreign currency assets and predetermined short-term net drains on foreign currency assets (including residual maturity) and contingent short-term net drains on foreign currency assets.